juftin/adjuftments/docs/configuration/initial_setup.md

         - `Monthly Rent`: Enter your monthly housing expenses (rent / mortgage).
         - `Monthly Starting Balance`: This is the checking balance you would like to begin each new month with.
-        - `Starting Checking Balance`: Enter your checking balance before entering any new expenses
-        - `Starting Savings Balance`: Enter your primary savings balance before entering any new expenses
-        - `Starting House Balance`: Enter your home savings balance (if applicable) before entering any new expenses
+    - Accounts Table:
+        - `Type` : The table comes built in with two accounts, `Checking` and `Savings`.
+You must have only one checking account, and at least one savings accounts
+        - `Default` : One, and only one, savings account must be marked as default.
-        - `Starting Shared Balance`: Enter your shared savings balance (if applicable) before entering any new expenses
+        - `Starting Balance`: Enter your beginning of year balance before entering any new expenses
-        - `Employer`: Enter your employer (or comma separated list of employers).
-Expenses with the Transaction formatted: `{{Employer}} - Salary` will be counted towards the monthly paycheck count

 ### Get your API Credentials